 You can change the sorting logic by clicking on "sort by" [4].

-Structure of the visual workflow builder
+Structure of the visual process builder

 A (actions) step is used to collect data.
 You can add a custom title, and description, and link it to another phase or gate in your process.
 Each step can also contain one or more actions, which are tasks users must complete.
 You can assign people to each action and decide whether they receive an email notification.
 To gather input, add a form to the action.
 Forms can include ratings, fields, and sections depending on the data you need.